microsoft/azuredevopslabs/labs/vstsextend/github-integration/readme.md

 - A GitHub account from [https://github.com](https://github.com/).

 <a name="Intended Audience"></a>
-## Intended Audience ##

-This lab is intended for developers at any experience level.

 <a name="Exercise1"></a>
 ## Exercise 1: Getting started with Azure Pipelines ##